Big1533/sdl_android_guides/docs/Mobile Navigation/Introduction/index.md

 ### Connecting an app

 The basic connection is the similar for all apps.
-Please follow [Getting Started > Integration Basics](Getting Started/Integration Basics) for more information.
+Please follow [Getting Started](Overview) for more information.

 The first difference for a navigation app is the `appHMIType` of `NAVIGATION` that has to be set in the creation of the `SdlManager`.
 Navigation apps are also non-media apps.